Undline/UndChain/readme.md

 UndChain will have two native tokens associated with it's main chain.
 At this time I don't have a good name for them so I am calling them UndChain GP and SP. *Although AdCoin is **NOT** apart of the main chain I will discuss it as well since I believe pages will play a major role in this network*

-### UndChain GP
+### UndChain UGP

-GP will act somewhat like Bitcoin in regards to halving, GP is provided to validators.
+UGP will act somewhat like Bitcoin in regards to halving, UGP is provided to validators.
 We will start with a initial token amount of 4,444,444 which will be distributed in development, advertisement and air drops.
 While I understand this may upset some, it's important to note that the idea is to use this to both promote and reward developments.
 I will discuss later how these will be distributed.
 The chain will start with an emission of 4444 tokens per day.
 Every four years we will experience a 'flooring' which is the same as a halving except we don't use decimals.
 This will continue until we reach one token per day which that will continue forever.
 While this does create an infinite supply I believe this is important to help keep validators interested in maintaining the network without charging high fees.
 Below is a table that shows the proposed floorings:

 |Flooring| Year | Token Per Day|
 |--- | ---- | -----------------|